 Mindfulness therapy is a therapeutic approach that incorporates mindfulness therapy techniques to help individuals manage their thoughts, emotions, and mental health.
 I use this approach both in virtual therapy and in person to reduce stress, anxiety, depression, and other psychological issues.
 I use it with individuals and couples in traditional therapy and my clinical specialties.
-Below, you will see how mindfulness techniques for depression, in particular, can work.
-Feel free to contact me with any questions, but first, here is an overview.
+Below, you will see how mindful therapy works, particularly mindfulness techniques for depression.
+Feel free to contact me or schedule a consultation with any questions, but first, here is an overview.

 Mindfulness Therapy Overview